ismaelucky342/Philosophers/README.md

 # Dining Philosophers Problem

 Five philosophers sit around a circular table, each with a plate of spaghetti in front of them.
-The spaghetti is so slippery that to eat it, a philosopher needs two forks (called "chopsticks" in this case).
+The spaghetti is so slippery that to eat it, a philosopher needs two Fs (called "chopsticks" in this case).
 Between every two plates, there is a chopstick, meaning there are as many chopsticks as there are philosophers.

 A philosopher's life consists of alternating between thinking and eating.
 When a philosopher feels hungry, they try to pick up the left chopstick and, if successful, try to pick up the right one.
 If they manage to grab both chopsticks, they eat for a while, then put the chopsticks down and continue thinking.